Bayesian Dynamic Quantile Model Averaging: Bayesian Dynamic Quantile Model Averating

-We now turn to case where multiple models are considered and estimated at the same time and when there is uncertainty about which one best represents the data generating process.
-We assume that the complete set of models can be represented as in equations \eqref{eq:multimodel_representation_meas_eq}-- \eqref{eq:multimodel_representation_trans_eq}, where the indicator variable $ L_{t}\in \left\{ 1,2,\ldots ,K\right\} $ has a Markovian transition kernel and selects the operative model at each time step $t=1,2,\ldots,T$.
-Furthermore, we assume that models differ by the inclusion or exclusion of a given explanatory variable into the predictor vector $\bx_{t}$.
-If we assume there are $M-1$ potential explanatory variables and that the intercept is included in all models then the number of models is $K=2^{M-1}$.
-Even for a moderate number of variables, e.g. $M=10$, the number of models may be large, e.g. $1,024$, and the specification of the transition matrix a formidable task.
-Following the approach outlined by \cite{raftery_etal.2010}, we adopt a forgetting factor approach as described in the following.
-Let $\pi _{t+1|t}^{(k)}=\mathbb{P}\left( L_{t+1}=k\mid \mathbf{y} _{1:t},\mathbf{x}^{(k)}_{t+1}\right)$ and $\pi _{t+1|t+1}^{(k)}=\mathbb{P}\left( L_{t+1}=k\mid\mathbf{y} _{1:t+1},\mathbf{x}^{(k)}_{t+1}\right)$, where again $\mathbf{y}_{1:t-1}=\left(y_{1},y_{2},\ldots ,y_{t-1}\right)$.
-The approximated Hamilton filter recursion consists of the following two steps.
-At each point in time $t$, the first step predicts and updates the model probabilities as such:
+Consider scenarios where multiple models are evaluated and estimated simultaneously, especially when there is uncertainty about the correct specification of the data-generating process.
+We proceed under the assumption that the entire array of models can be represented as in Eq. \eqref{eq:multimodel_representation_trans_eq}, where the indicator variable $L_{t}\in \left\{ 1,2,\ldots ,K\right\} $ has a Markovian transition kernel, selecting the operative model at each time step $t=1,2,\ldots,T$.
+Furthermore, it is assumed that the divergence among models primarily arises from the presence or absence of specific explanatory variables within the predictor vector $\mathbf{x}_{t}$.
+Assuming there are $M-1$ potential explanatory variables, with the intercept being a constant across all models, the total number of models becomes $K=2^{M-1}$.
+Even with a moderate number of variables, such as $M=10$, the count of models can increases substantially, reaching, for instance, $1,024$, thereby making the formulation of the transition matrix a formidable task.
+Following the approach outlined by \cite{raftery_etal.2010}, we adopt a forgetting factor methodology, as described in the following.
+Let $\pi _{t+1|t}^{(k)}=\mathsf{P}( L_{t+1}=k\vert \mathbf{y} _{1:t},\mathbf{x}^{(k)}_{t+1})$ and $\pi _{t+1|t+1}^{(k)}=\mathsf{P}( L_{t+1}=k\vert\mathbf{y} _{1:t+1},\mathbf{x}^{(k)}_{t+1})$, where again $\mathbf{y}_{1:t}=\left(y_{1},y_{2},\ldots ,y_{t}\right)$.
+The approximated Hamilton filter recursion involves the following two steps.
+At each time point $t$, the first step predicts and updates the model probabilities as follows:

 In Eq. \eqref{eq:prob_pred}, the exponent $\alpha$ serves as a forgetting factor, typically set close to one, while the constant $\upsilon >0$ is a small number introduced to mitigate rounding errors due to machine precision, with $\upsilon$ set to $\upsilon =0.001/K$, following the methodology outlined in \cite{raftery_etal.2010}.

 To circumvent the necessity of explicitly specifying and computing the entire transition matrix of the Markov chain $L_{t}$, which comprises $K(K-1)$ entries, we introduce the forgetting factor $\alpha$.
 This factor allocates prior weight to information preceding time $t$, with a higher $\alpha$ parameter implying reduced weight assigned to subsequent observations at time $t+1$.
 Essentially, higher values of $\alpha$ indicate less prior confidence in the informational significance of new observations during the model probability update process.